A celebration of new works for the american stage

 Friday, June 21 (at Theatresquared)

 7pm.
-Holy Waters by the LatinX Theatre Project
+Sherlock Holmes: The Timbers Family File by the LatinX Theatre Project

 Saturday, June 22 (at Theatresquared)